 Causes of Piston Slap

-Piston slap is a common issue that can arise in engines, and understanding its causes is crucial for diagnosing and repairing the problem.
+Piston slap is a common issue that can arise in engines, and understanding its is crucial for diagnosing and repairing the problem.
 Let’s dive into the main reasons behind this noise.

 Worn Piston Rings